asyakhl/NYC_Parking_Violations/README.md

 ## Loading Data into Elastic Search

-The docker-compose.yml file was used here for three docker containers.
+The docker-compose.yml file was used here to configure three services.
 The main.py was altered to load data into elasticsearch.

+The docker image for retrieving data from OPCV API and loading it into elasticsearch can be pulled from [this dockerhub profile](https://hub.docker.com/u/asyakhleborodova), under **nyc_parking_violations_elasticsearch_kibana** repository.

 $ docker-compose run -e APP_KEY=YOUR_APP_TOKEN pyth python -m main --page_size=100 --page_num=1000